 Implemented my feature request in no time

-Whist uses a standard deck.
-Each player is dealt a hand of 13 cards.
-The last card dealt is turned face up and determines the trump suit, before being taken into its owner’s hand.
+Whist is played with a standard deck of 52 playing cards.
+After teams are decided amongst the players, the dealer passes out 13 cards clockwise to each player.
+The last card dealt is turned face up and determines the trump suit, before being taken into its owner's hand.

 A team scores 1 point for each trick won after the sixth trick.
-E.g winning 8 tricks scores 2 points.
+For example, if a team wins 8 tricks, they win 2 points.

-The team which reaches 5 points first wins.
+The first team to reach 5 points wins the game.
 The target score can also be set to 7 or 9 points.